enkidevs/curriculum/sql/dql/basic-selects/sql-practice-where-comparison.md

 Click **Run SQL**.
 Then click **link** in the green bar below the output.
 This will update the URL in the address bar of your browser.
 Copy the new URL to submit with your answer.

-In the answer field, enter
+In the answer field, enter all the values from the top row of the results.

+Example: `222, 11, 300,	Fake Move`